Updated on August 17, 12:07 p.m. (GMT+8): Added relevant links.

 While he was still a rising YouTuber, he also went on business trips to Japan in collaboration with several brands such as Sanrio, Square Enix, and DeNA.

-PewDiePie admits experiencing culture shock after settling down in Tokyo
+PewDiePie admitted that he initially experienced culture shock after settling down in Tokyo

 Since the internet couple is still learning conversational Japanese, their first few days living in Tokyo came as a big shock.